Tuesday, 17 January 2023

 The Blue Lagoon pool, restaurant and bar.
 Great place for a snack

-Each afternoon a delicious often themed 'tea' is served on Deck 5 with French pastries always on 9
+Each afternoon a delicious often themed 'tea' is served on Deck 5 with French pastries always on Deck 9

 In the reception area the artwork is playing in sync with that in the lift atrium